A Guide To Dublin Airport: Tips for Less Stress at DUB

 Dublin Airport Terminal 2 Level 2 Arrivals

 On the second level is the arrivals area.
 There are a number of restaurants and coffee shops here, all well designed and laid out.
 It's a nice space to spend some time in as you wait.
+I don't mind getting here early when picking people up.

 Dublin Airport Terminal 2 Security